 Native Salmon Decline Explained: The Salmon Flu!

 There are four Salmon “flu viruses” that have infected Salmon worldwide.
 PCR.
 VHS.
 IHN.
-ISA.its ing.
+ISA.
+Salmon Farms are the source of these diseases and its spreading.

 Knowledge of these viruses was revealed over twenty years ago, corresponding to the Salmon decline timeline.